COALAIP/specs/README.md

         "@type": "Date",
         "@value": "2017-01-01"
     },
-    "source": "<URI pointing to a Copyright>",
+    "rightsOf": "<URI pointing to a Copyright>",
     "license": "<URI pointing to a license on an immutable ledger>" }
 ```